SaimShaikh/task/Task_2.md

 ---

-# Step 2 - Connect to the Backend Server and Verify Backend Connectivity
+# Step 2 - Connect to Setup the Backend Server and Verify Backend Connectivity

 Step 1.
 Install Python
 ```bash